Chamber of Commerce to Trump: Don't mess with trade

 The leader of the U.S. Chamber of Commerce said he's worried about President-elect Donald Trump's trade policies.

-U.S. Chamber president and CEO Tom Donahue emphasized, in a speech on Wednesday, that 14 million U.S. jobs depend on trade with Canada and Mexico, "and much of that trade depends on [the North American Free Trade Agreement.]"
+U.S. Chamber president and CEO Tom Donohue emphasized, in a speech on Wednesday, that 14 million U.S. jobs depend on trade with Canada and Mexico, "and much of that trade depends on [the North American Free Trade Agreement.]"

-"That's why it is important that the new administration does not add to the burdens facing our exporters -- or to the millions of American workers whose jobs depend on exports -- by erecting barriers to trade," said Donahue.
+"That's why it is important that the new administration does not add to the burdens facing our exporters -- or to the millions of American workers whose jobs depend on exports -- by erecting barriers to trade," said Donohue.

-Donahue added that since NAFTA is 23 years old, it could be "modernized and strengthened," but didn't provide details on how.
+Donohue added that since NAFTA is 23 years old, it could be "modernized and strengthened," but didn't provide details on how.

 According to the Chamber, 40 million American jobs depend on international trade.

-Note: Correction: An earlier version of this story misspelled Tom Donohue's name.